Vision Clinic Sydney logo

 The out-of-pocket cost of pterygium surgery in Australia can range from $500-$1800 per eye and depends on your level of private coverage, the type of surgery and the hospital where it is performed.

 Pterygium surgery is generally not painful.
-Local anesthesia is used to numb the area and most patients feel little to no discomfort during the procedure.
+Local anaesthesia is used to numb the area and most patients feel little to no discomfort during the procedure.
 After the procedure, some patients experience minor discomfort or redness, but this usually subsides within a few days.

 This information is not intended to be used for diagnosis or treatment.
 It is aimed at presenting a perspective only and is not a substitute for a prescription.
 Anyone experiencing a medical condition should consult their doctor.